 - Expansion of list of severe work-related injuries that must be reported by covered employees.

 For the first update, the list of industries was changed in regards to the basis for classification.
 The old list was based on the Standard Industrial Classification system and injury from the BLS from 1996-1998.
 The updated list now exempts industries based on the North American Industry Classification system, and injury and illness data from the BLS from 2007-2009.
 For low-hazard industries and companies with ten or fewer employees, OSHA recordkeeping standards don’t apply.

 The second update expands on the old list of severe work-related injuries that employees not exempted must report to OSHA.
-The updated rule maintains the requirement for employers to report all fatalities within 8 hours of occurrence and adds a new requirement for employers to report all work-related in-patient hospitalizations, amputations, and loss of an eye within 24 hours to OSHA.
+The updated rule maintains the requirement for employers to report all fatalities within 8 hours of the occurrence and adds a new requirement for employers to report all work-related in-patient hospitalizations, amputations, and loss of an eye within 24 hours to OSHA.